Laynester/GoldFish/readme.md

 It offers the features that you'd normally expect from a Habbo retro CMS, the CMS also includes a custom built housekeeping, to manage different aspects of your hotel.

+Goldfish CMS also includes a theme system, allowing you to switch between different themes or even make your own!

 **What technologies is being used?**
 - Laravel 8.x (Latest as of August 2021)
 [Laravel docs](https://laravel.com/docs/8.x).